-Brian J. Barth is an American journalist living in Toronto.
+Brian J. Barth is a journalist in southern Appalachia.
 His work appears in publications such as the New Yorker, Slate, Washington Post, Walrus, Guardian, National Geographic, Mother Jones, Pacific Standard, Nautilus and City Lab.
 Barth was awarded the 2017 Bradford Williams Medal for his article "Let's Beat It."

 Follow him on Twitter @brianjbarth.